rulezzer/popjob/README.md

 # popJob
-PopJob is a recruitment CMS portal made  for a University's project.<br/>
+PopJob is a recruitment portal made for the Web Technologies exam project at Parthenope University of Naples.<br/>
+It allows you to set and confirm your skills to help companies filtering peoples with certain skills.<br/>
 It's based on Flask, Bootstrap 4, MongoDB and good intentions :P

 ## Requirements

 - Python3
-- pip3
+- wkhtmltopdf (just for the CV export)

 ## How to install
 Install the project requirements with